-A Paper/pencil or Digital Math Task Card Game to Provide Self-Differentiation and Promote Discussion
+Truth or Dare Game: Math Task Card Game to Provide Self-Differentiation and Promote Discussion

-To use task cards this way, some of the question cards need to be written as True or False questions, which can make the questions a little trickier and lead to more in-depth thinking.
+To use task cards this way in middle school math, some of the question cards need to be written as True or False questions, which can make the questions a little trickier and lead to more in-depth thinking.

 Dare questions are a little harder, and require students to complete more calculation or explain more than the Truth cards, and so they are worth more points.
 (Truth cards are worth one point and Dare cards are worth 2 or 3.
 I've even thrown in a 4-pointer here and there:-)